-Uncle Owen was a red-haired, strong-handed, heavy shouldered, soft- spoken farmer in overalls, a keeper of crops and gardens, work animals, milk cows, and a couple of red bone hounds that he loved to hear bay after foxes, 'coons, and any other threats to his chicken house, including the two-legged kind.
+Uncle Owen was a red-haired, strong-handed, heavy shouldered, soft- spoken farmer in overalls, a keeper of crops and gardens, work animals, milk cows, and a couple of red bone hounds that he loved to hear bay after foxes, 'coons, and any other threats to his chicken house, including the

 [quoteright]Aunt Virgie was a buxom, energetic woman who found time for keeping a clean house, yard, and garden, plus tending to her cooking, washing and milking chores, in addition to raising their only child, a son named Alfred.